Rural practice surveyors advise on rural property and agricultural matters to help farmers and other clients manage their businesses

 Some firms give information of vacancies to departments at universities that run accredited degrees.

-Having completed a degree or postgraduate course, the route to professional qualification and chartered status is via the Assessment of Professional Competence (APC).
-APC rules are set and monitored by the Royal Institution of Chartered Surveyors (RICS).
-There are different routes to accreditation, which can be found on the RICS website.
+Having completed a degree or postgraduate course, your route to professional qualification and chartered status is via the Assessment of Professional Competence (APC).
+Details about the different routes to accreditation can be found on the RICS website.

-RICS offers technical surveyor membership (ASSOC/RICS) to anyone with a relevant HND and two years' experience, four years' experience in industry, or a relevant degree with 12 month's experience.
+RICS offers technical surveyor membership (ASSOC/RICS) to anyone with a relevant degree and 12 months' experience, a relevant HND and two years' experience or four years' experience in industry.

 Career development begins when you choose the firm or organisation where you'll complete your APC.
 Once you're committed to rural practice, your choice of career path is narrowed, but career development can be swift.
 Achieving chartered status increases opportunities for more responsibility and promotion.

 Large firms with significant rural practice interests can sometimes offer the opportunity to specialise in a very specific aspect of rural practice, such as land agency or pure agriculture.
 Alternatively, they may provide the chance to work on innovative projects, such as examining the impact of renewable energy sources on land-based economies.